Legal Potholes in Social Media February 1st, 2011

 Is a company tapping into your Facebook an invasion of your privacy?
 This debate splits both ways.
 As The Wall Street Journal reported, “Workers sued a restaurant company when they were dismissed after managers accessed a private Myspace page the employees set up to chat about work.”
 Another case that hit the headlines at one point was the high school teacher in Georgia, Ashley Payne, who sued the school district for “claiming she was forced to resign over Facebook photos that showed her drinking alcohol during a European vacation,” as stated by her attorney, Richard J. Storrs.

-Although employers have fired their employees based on what is posted on their Facebook and Myspace pages, the tables do turn.
+Social Media and the World Although employers have fired their employees based on what is posted on their Facebook and Myspace pages, the tables do turn.
 There have also been a plethora of cases where the employee has sued their employer or company for intrusion of privacy.
 As The Wall Street Journal exemplified, “A worker could file a sexual-harassment suit after a manager repeatedly tries to ‘friend’ her on Facebook.
 Or an applicant might accuse a hiring manager of reneging on a job offer after learning the candidate’s religious affiliation on Twitter.”
 Social networking sites draw a fine line for the workplace and the politics that accompany.
 Although Facebook and Myspace originated in the United States, these social networking sites are now world-wide and the same legal actions are occurring throughout multiple countries.

 As The Wall Street Journal cited, “Facebook Inc. ended a long running privacy dispute with German regulators by agreeing to change the way it handles the personal data of non-users of the social network via its ‘Friend Finder’ feature…The compromise resolves legal proceedings that data-protection officials in the German state of Hamburg launched against the social giant in July.”
 Facebook, like many other social networking sites, had access to private data of non-users, like email addresses, which invaded peoples’ privacy in ways some did not even know possible.
 Social networking giants like Facebook are being pressured more than ever before to implement change for their privacy settings.